survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ...
 ```

-If you try to delete a note now, you should see a message like this at the browser console:
+If you refresh and try to delete a note now, you should see a message like this at the browser console:

 ```bash
 delete note 501c13e0-40cb-47a3-b69a-b1f2f69c4c55